Growth-Driven Website Redesign: 6 Metrics to Track

 Long blocks of text: Let's face it: most online readers are looking for a good skim.
 Studies show that even people with advanced degrees still prefer to consume online content written at the 6th- to 9th-grade reading level (even if they're reading about something in their field).
 Long blocks of text can be intimidating, making it very difficult to find the information they're looking for.

 Lack of CTAs: Calls to action (CTAs) help your visitors nudge your visitors to take the next logical step in engaging with your website.
-If they reach the end of a web page and don't know what to do from there, they may leave altogether.
+They may leave altogether if they reach the end of a web page and don't know what to do from there.

 Note that many of these are a direct result of your website design.
 As you progress with your website, consider opportunities to improve your bounce rate on each page.